 Building a Career

 Many students who graduate from online master's degree programs in higher education go on to become college administrators at universities, regional colleges, community and technical colleges, and vocational schools.
 Job titles include deans, provosts, directors and assistant directors, registrars, academic advisors, and related supervisory positions.
 As an alternative, some graduates may seek employment at national and international organizations, nonprofits, and government agencies that are concerned with higher education.

 Postsecondary education administrators have vastly different roles and responsibilities depending on their job title, but may work in student services, academics, admissions, the registrar's office, public relations/communications, or other areas.
 While a bachelor's degree can land someone an entry-level position at a college or university, many positions require or prefer a master's degree or higher, according to the U.S. Bureau of Labor Statistics (BLS).
 Top-level positions, such as that of academic deans and provosts, typically require several years of experience and often a doctorate, the BLS explains.

-The median yearly salary for postsecondary education administrators was $83,710 as of May 2010.
+The median yearly salary for postsecondary education administrators was $83,710.
 Employment growth of 19% is projected for these higher education professionals between 2010 and 2020, which is average compared with other occupations.
-Even so, remember that employment is not guaranteed after graduating from a master’s program, and salaries can vary greatly depending on your roles and responsibilities, how much experience you have, and the area of the country you live in.
+Even so, remember that employment is not guaranteed after graduating from a master's program, and salaries can vary greatly depending on your roles and responsibilities, how much experience you have, and the area of the country you live in.